jmikkola/goic/README.md

 - set eax to 1 when calling printf
     - [done] create an (internal-only, for now) type that represents a vararg
     - [done] update the typechecker to accept it
-    - update codegen to pay attention to it
+    - [done] update codegen to pay attention to it
+    - [done] update arg planning to handle varargs
 - fix how \n is stored in strings

 milestone: casting